Royal Household of Spain: Military Household Staff

-The military household is commanded by a General or Lt General who is appointed freely by the King.
-The King also appoints the Chief of the Royal Guard who holds the rank of Colonel.
-The military household is the main channel of communication between the king and the ministry of defense.
+The Military Staff is commanded by a general or lieutenant general who is appointed freely by the Monarch.
+The King also appoints the chief of the Royal Guard who holds the rank of colonel.
+The Military Staff is the main channel of communication between the King and the ministry of defense.
 It is in charge of preparing the king’s military schedule and for arranging meetings with military personnel at the ministry of defense.
-Royal decrees dealing with military matters are sent to the King via the military household.
+Royal decrees dealing with military matters are sent to the king via the military household.

 The Chief of the Military Staff is in charge of: